-Shin pads are generally measured in junior (8" to 13") or senior sizing (14" to 17").
+Shin pads are generally measured in junior/youth (7" - 12") or senior sizing (13" - 18").
 Ensure that the cap of the shin pad is centred on the kneecap.
 The calf padding should wrap around the lower leg to offer maximum protection to this area of the leg.
 Also, the protective padding above the plastic kneecap should overlap approximately 2" with the bottom of the hockey pants.
 With the skate open, the player should ensure that the shin pad rests 1" above the foot when the foot is fully flexed up and does not inhibit movement of the foot in any way.
 It is now recommended that the skate tongue be positioned behind the shin pad for added protection.

 A shin pad that is too short can leave exposed areas between the top of the skate and the bottom of the shin pad.
 A shin pad that is too long may cause discomfort and restrict movement in the ankle and knee areas.
 The flexible portion of the shin pad (the padded portion between the plastic knee and plastic shin guard) should allow maximum movement.
-However, since this is the least protected area on the shin pad, ensure that it properly covers the knee and shin.
 Cracked shin pads must be replaced immediately.